published in Change by Maryanne | August 29, 2010

 The Power of a Play

-“No. I think there are plenty of people living their dreams simply because they chose to do so and then took the necessary steps to achieve their goals – rather than being forced to do so after experiencing some sort of tremendous loss, tragedy or life-altering event.”
+“No,” I said.
+“I think there are plenty of people living their dreams simply because they chose to do so and then took the necessary steps to achieve their goals – rather than being forced to do so after experiencing some sort of tremendous loss, tragedy or life-altering event.”

-In hindsight, I can hear the angels laughing.
-For the very next day I got a powerful wake-up call that hurt like the dickens…but it wasn’t in the form of a tragedy.
+For the very next day I got another powerful wake-up call that hurt like the dickens…but it wasn’t in the form of a tragedy.
 At least, not a real one.

 It was a play.

-Then Claudia went on to say, through tears, how FURIOUS she is at her dad for leaving their family and how lonely her mother would be now and how she wouldn’t get to see her dad very much anymore and how he obviously didn’t care about her feelings…
+Then Claudia went on to say, through tears, how FURIOUS she was at her dad for leaving their family and how lonely her mother would be now and how she wouldn’t get to see her dad very much anymore and how he obviously didn’t care about her feelings…

 I wasn’t laughing anymore.
 I was bawling – and barely stopped for two days.